BaranziniLab/TANDEM/README.md

    **Note:** As per the protocol, we cannot share the EHR data of patients even in the de-identified form.
 Hence, we are sharing their graph representions (obtained using their EHR data) in a [box folder](https://ucsf.box.com/s/fnprt4vgdxhefo301lwy0fsz70eujfcr) which could be further used for ML pipeline.

-   **Optional Note**: We have implemented a separate REST-API service to create graph representations of patients using their EHR data in real time.
+   **Note (Optional)**: We have implemented a separate REST-API service to create graph representations of patients using their EHR data in real time.
 Check out [this](https://github.com/BaranziniLab/SPOKEsigs) repo for that.

 2. Create a virtual environment: